 for in a country property, whether to buy resale or brand new from a builder - and how to choose and work with an agent - are

-Though some of the specific legal technicalities or traditional protocol may differ somewhat in another Canadian province, the United States or another country, you'll find some great general marketing, negotiation and closing skills and techniques on this site and/or in my book, The Happy Agent.
-You'll also find links to valuable resource websites that may apply to your own situation, or help you find its counterpart in your own province or country.
+Though some of the specific legal technicalities or traditional protocol may differ somewhat in another Canadian province, the United States or another country, you'll find some great general marketing, negotiation and closing skills and techniques on this site.
+You'll find more info still in the book, The Happy Agent written by my dad, Ross Wilson.
+On this site, you'll also find links to valuable resource websites that may apply to your own situation, or help you find its counterpart in your own province or country.

 While exploring this website, if

 you're unable to find an answer to your particular question, check out the friendly community forums.
 For example, the topic of this one is private home sales.
 Others are sprinkled around the site and more forums on other topics are planned for the near future.
-Or I welcome you to contact me directly with your question or concern, and I'll do my best to respond to your inquiry on a timely basis.
+Or you can contact me directly with your question or concern.
+I am happy to help.

 If you're a home buyer or home seller interested in learning how to buy and sell real estate or how to work with a real estate agent, I hope you'll find this website a highly valuable resource and save it as a favourite so you can easily return to again and again.

-Or if you're considering a real estate career and are curious about the fundamentals involved in becoming a successful REALTOR® and building a sustainable realty practice from day one, I believe you'll find The Happy Agent a treasure-trove of effective, ethical selling skills, simple techniques, protocols and general industry information.
+Or if you're considering a real estate career and are curious about the path to becoming a successful REALTOR® and building a sustainable realty practice from day one, you'll find the book of effective, ethical selling skills, simple techniques, protocols and general industry information.

-Whether new, a relative beginner or a veteran real estate agent of many years, the smart tools described in The Happy Agent will help you on your quest to succeed in a highly competitive business, one which notably decries an exceptionally high attrition rate.
+Whether new, a relative beginner or a veteran real estate agent of many years, the smart tools described in The Happy Agent will help you on your quest to succeed in a highly competitive business.

 Learn how to increase your net income, avoid enslavement to the business and enjoy a harmonious lifestyle of joy and abundance.

-If you're an experienced real estate agent, don't think for a moment that you know it all; I admit I don't, though I've been around a block or two.
-Throughout my career, during which I was consistently in the upper production echelon - virtually from day one - I was always growing, not only from reading and participating in training seminars, but from my peers.
-I learned a lot about what to do, and importantly, what not to do.
+If you're an experienced real estate agent, don't think for a moment that you know it all; Ross admits he doesn't, though he's been around a block or two.
+Throughout his career, during which he was consistently a top producer - virtually from day one - he was always growing, not only from reading and participating in training seminars, but from his peers.
+He learned a lot about what to do, and importantly, what not to do.

 The Happy Agent was written for you, as well as curious and ambitious consumers interested in learning how to do it themselves, and do it well.
 With a tiny investment of time and money, consumers who opt to go it alone without an agent can expand their knowledge and improve their chances of achieving their goal by delving further into and understanding the sometimes complicated process of buying and selling real estate.